opengisch/QgisModelBaker-docs/en/meta_attributes.rst

 Meta Attributes in the Database
 ------------------------------------------

-When importing the data from the Interlis file to the DB, with ili2db integrated in the Project Generator, the Meta Attributes are stored in the table **t_ili2db_meta_attrs**:
+When importing the data from the Interlis file to the DB, with ili2db integrated in the Project Generator, the meta attributes are stored in the table **t_ili2db_meta_attrs**:

 ===============================================================  ==================  ===========================
 ilielement                                                       attr_name           attr_value
 ===============================================================  ==================  ===========================
 ExceptionalLoadsCatalogues_V1                                    furtherInformation  https://www.astra.admin.ch/
 ExceptionalLoadsCatalogues_V1.TypeOfRouteCatalogue               topicInformation    Route-Type
-ExceptionalLoadsCatalogues_V1.TypeOfRouteCatalogue.TypeOfRoute   dispExpression      type||' sometext'
+ExceptionalLoadsCatalogues_V1.TypeOfRouteCatalogue.TypeOfRoute   dispExpression      CONCAT(type, ' sometext')
 ===============================================================  ==================  ===========================

 Project Generator Specific Attributes
 ================================================

-Some attributes the Project Generator can handle as properties in the QGIS project.
+Some additional non standard meta attributes are understood by the project generator as properties in the QGIS project.

 List of specific Attributes
 ------------------------------------------